Motivating example: identifying penguin species

 \(\bowtie\)

 Here is a penguin dataset collected and made available by Dr. Kristen Gorman and the Palmer Station, Antarctica LTER.
-We will upload the data in the form of a data table (similar to a spreadsheet) called DataFrame in pandas, where the columns are different measurements (or features) and the rows are different samples.
+We upload the data in the form of a data table (similar to a spreadsheet) called DataFrame in pandas, where the columns are different measurements (or features) and the rows are different samples.
 Below, we load the data using pandas.read_csv and show the first \(5\) lines of the dataset (see DataFrame.head).
 This dataset is a simplified version (i.e., with some columns removed) of the full dataset, maintained by Allison Horst at this GitHub page.

 import pandas as pd

-df = pd.read_csv('penguins-measurements.csv')
+data = pd.read_csv('penguins-measurements.csv')

 bill_length_mm bill_depth_mm flipper_length_mm body_mass_g